rogerlew/human-technological-systems/readme.md

 - Review course material
 - organize and synthesize ideas on a topic or idea
 - create a deliverable that illustrates the concept or thoughts around the topic
-- potential something for the portfolio
+- potentially something for your portfolio
 - something to talk about for future jobs/interviews/friends/family/etc.
 - educate and entertain